minutix/hausaufgaben/README.md

 The app is made of 100% organically produced SwiftUI.
 I am welcome to feature requests and community bugfixes.
 Look at the [Contributing guide](CONTRIBUTING.md) for a list of labels and their purposes.

-## CloudKit
-I have now decided against CloudKit, because some users may lose their data and someone is definitly gonna sue us for not having a proper privacy policy.
-Also we would have to make a yearly report of what things we encrypted with what algorithms.
-It's just not worth the hassle.

 ## Downloads

 ### App Store